 The Process Bus handles communication between the Process Level and the Bay Level, and the Station Bus handles communication between the Bay Level and Station Level.

 Process bus replaces hard wired connections with communication lines.
-“Smart” CT’s, PT’s and switchgear continuously transmits data over the process bus and any upstream devices that wish to use the data for protection, measurements, metering, or monitoring do so by monitoring the communications.
+“Smart” CT’s, PT’s and switchgear continuously transmits data over the process bus and any upstream devices that wish to use the data for protection, measurements, metering, or

 Remote automatic controls perform most of the tasks needed to ensure the flow of energy from the power station to the home.
 These advanced monitoring and command systems could be called the grid’s “reflexes.”
 However, human intervention is constantly required to make important decisions related to control and security, based on the most recent and relevant data available.
 This decisionmaking centre is at the heart of the energy-supply chain: it is the “brains” of the power system.
 Mostly, it is called the System Control Centre, or SCC.